grpc/grpc.github.io/docs/guides/auth.md

 accessing Google APIs through gRPC is provided for certain auth flows, demonstrated through code examples below.

+*WARNING*: Oauth2 support is only to connect to Google services.
+Sending a Google issued Oauth2 token to a non-Google service could result in this token being stolen and used to impersonate the client to Google services.

 ## API

 To reduce complexity and minimize API clutter, gRPC works with a unified concept of